How often do I have to reconcile my chemicals?

 I have a full glass disposal box.
 Who should I contact to pick it up?

 Glass disposal boxes must be disposed of by lab personnel.
-Once the box is 3/4 full, tape the glass disposal lid onto the box and take the glass disposal to the garbage.
+Once the box is 3/4 full, tape the glass disposal lid onto the box and take the glass disposal to the appropriate waste disposal area.

 How can I get access to OnSite for biological items?

 Email us (and cc your professor) with the following information: